remicollet/php-xpass/README.md

 Compatible with PHP 8.0 or greater.

-You need the Extended crypt library development files (libxcrypt-devel) version 4.4 or greater.
+You need the Extended crypt library development files (libxcrypt-devel, libcrypt-dev) version 4.4 or greater.

 From the sources tree